kranthimunjam/DSA/problems/src/graphs/CloneGraph.md

  ### Test case format:

 For simplicity, each node's value is the same as the node's index (1-indexed).
 For example, the first node with `val == 1`, the second node with `val == 2`, and so on.
-The graph is represented in the test case using an adjacency list.
+The graphs is represented in the test case using an adjacency list.

-**An adjacency list** is a collection of unordered **lists** used to represent a finite graph.
+**An adjacency list** is a collection of unordered **lists** used to represent a finite graphs.
-Each list describes the set of neighbors of a node in the graph.
+Each list describes the set of neighbors of a node in the graphs.

 The given node will always be the first node with `val = 1`.
-You must return the **copy of the given node** as a reference to the cloned graph.
+You must return the **copy of the given node** as a reference to the cloned graphs.

  **Example 1:**